After decades of silence, the Eastern Shore begins to reckon with its difficult history.

 Bucktown General Store, where Harriet Tubman worked in Dorchester County.

-Small was initially drawn to the Eastern Shore by a fascination with Tubman and Douglass, but her work has only become more relevant over the years.
-The North Carolina native sees the racist mindset of her former student persisting in towns like Salisbury, if not on the rise since the 2016 presidential election.
-She agrees with a former colleague’s assessment, comparing the Shore to Southern states like Mississippi, though the latter did in fact remove the Confederate symbol from its state flag last year.
-Yet it is not uncommon to see that emblem here, flying outside of backwoods homes or brandished across the belt buckles and bumper stickers of certain white residents.
+Small was initially drawn to the Eastern Shore by a fascination with Tubman and Douglass, and her work has only become more relevant in recent years.
+The North Carolina native sees the racist mindsets of her former students persisting in towns like Salisbury, if not on the rise since the 2016 presidential election.
+She compares the Shore to Southern states like Mississippi, though the latter did willingly remove the Confederate symbol from its state flag last year.
+And yet it is not uncommon to still see that emblem here, flying outside of backwoods homes or brandished across the belt buckles and bumper stickers of certain white residents.

-In this summer’s protests over the Talbot Boys statue, some young men protectively encircled its base, with one carrying just the red-and-white portion of the Maryland flag, a symbol of the Confederacy.
-It wasn’t that many years ago when, in 1987, the Ku Klux Klan rallied on that same courthouse lawn in Talbot County, showing support for Tilghman Island residents who burned a cross on the yard of the town’s only Black family.
+In this summer’s protests over the Talbot Boys, some young men protectively encircled the statue’s base, with one carrying just the red-and-white portion of the Maryland state flag—a symbol of the Confederacy.
+It wasn’t that many years ago, either, when in 1987, the Ku Klux Klan rallied on that same courthouse lawn in Easton, showing support for Tilghman Island residents who burned a cross into the yard of the town’s only Black family.
 Today, there are whispers of local Proud Boys.

 “People might think it’s a thing of the past, but it still informs the present,” says Small.
 “The only place I’ve ever been called the N-word to my face is on the Eastern Shore—two times.
 I said preface it with ‘doctor.’”

-Meanwhile, the Salisbury Lynching Memorial Task Force is also working closely with city government to bring the region’s dark past into the light.
+Meanwhile, Salisbury’s Lynching Memorial Task Force is also working closely with city government to bring the region’s dark past into the light.
 This month, the group will install a plaque at the courthouse for the local victims, also honoring an unidentified Black man, whose burned body was discovered the morning after white residents dragged the deceased Matthew Williams behind a car through the streets of Black neighborhoods.
-Similar initiatives are also underway across the Shore and state via the Maryland Lynching Truth and Reconciliation Commission, established by the General Assembly in 2019.
+And similar initiatives are underway all across the Shore and state via the Maryland Lynching Truth and Reconciliation Commission, established by the General Assembly in 2019.

 “We are in 2021, and we have been talking about the same issues since the 1930s, the 1960s,” says Green, 30, who nonetheless sees a course correction coming.
 “I don’t hope for change, I expect it.”